imSamaritan/miniORM/README.md

 - Error if not exactly 3 arguments: "Where method takes 3 arguments (column,operator,value)!"
 - Error if column is not a string or is empty: "Column should be string type and not be empty"
 - Error if operator is not supported: "Supported operators (=,!=,<>,>,>=,<,<=,LIKE,NOT LIKE)"
-- Error if trying to use IN/NOT IN/NULL operators: "For the current used operator IN, consider using corresponding method operator (whereIsNotNull(), whereIsNull(), whereIn(), whereNotIn())"
+- Error if trying to use IN/NOT IN/NULL operators: "For the current used operator IN, consider using corresponding method operator (whereField(), whereIn(), whereNotIn())"
 - Error if chained after another where(): "Where method can not be chain after another one, consider using the following methods after where (or(), and(), orWhere(), andWhere(), orGroup(cb), andGroup(cb))"

 #### `orWhere(column, operator, value)`